hyperledger-archives/sawtooth-rfcs/text/0000-sawtooth-governance.md

 1. A hierarchy of teams responsible for the continued growth and success of the project
-2. A set of contributor levels used to manage component repository permissions.
+2. A set of contributor levels used to manage component repository permissions

 The team hierarchy contains a high-level root team and a set of more focused subteams, each of which is led by a member of the root team.
 Having a member of